Credit for Prior Learning

 - Use credits to fulfill core, program, and elective requirements

-- Benefit from significant savings on tuition costs
+- Benefit from significant savings on the total cost of earning your degree

 - Reduce the amount of time required to graduate